vmchale/dickinson/doc/user-guide.md

 emd> gambling
 ```

-or manipulate names that are in scope, viz.
+or manipulate names that are in scope like so:

 ```
 emd> "The result of the coin toss is: ${gambling}"